linwang6/CAML/README.md

 #### Projection snRNA-Seq to scRNA-Seq.

-The snRNA-Seq data (from cortex) and scRNA-Seq data was available [here](https://www.nature.com/articles/s41598-017-04426-w).
+The snRNA-Seq data (from cortex, Lake et al) and scRNA-Seq data (Lake et al) was available [here](https://www.nature.com/articles/s41598-017-04426-w).

 The following sankey plot is the projection snRNA-Seq to scRNA-Seq.